kkayhan/hackaton_l2dci/README.md

 ```
 </details>

-## Task 4: Configure your service on the SR Linux leafs to accept traffic from clients
+## Task 4: Configure the service on the SR Linux leafs

 <details>